jxjo/PlanformCreator2/README.md

 PC2 generates a ready to use FLZ_vortex project file which can be loaded as a new 'flight scene' ('Flugszene') or FLZ_vortex can be launched directly from PC2 having the project file loaded.
 For direct launch the file extension .flz must be assigned to the app FLZ_vortex.

-Do not forget to adjust the plane mass before running a calculation.
+Do not forget to adjust the plane mass in FLZ before running a calculation.

 ### VLM Analysis